ghc-proposals/ghc-proposals/new-proposal.rst

 Users can rely that the _stable_ version of a langage extension is, well, stable, and any version of GHC supporting the language extension as stable should accept the same programs.

-For users who want a safeguard agains accidentially using an unstable language extension (e.g. when using an earlier compiler), a ``-Wexperimental-extension`` warning is provided.
+For users who want a safeguard against accidentially using an unstable language extension (e.g. when using an earlier compiler), a ``-Wexperimental-extension`` warning is provided.

 Changing a language extension status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Language extensions can be promoted from **experimental** to **stable**, using the existing GHC proposal process.
 The proposal document is expected to state

-* The language extension to be considere stable.
+* The language extension to be considered stable.
 * Since which version of GHC the language extension has not changed.
 * A justification why this language extension is likely to not undergo further changes.